 First a Comment by Your Reunion Committee

-Your Reunion Committee has been very fortunate to have the necessary wealth to fund our Westside HS Class of 1964 Reunion website for 5 more years through November 2019.
-This should get us through our 55th Reunion if we do it.
+Your Reunion Committee has been very fortunate to have the necessary wealth to fund our Westside HS Class of 1964 Reunion website through November 2024.
+This should get us through our 60th Reunion if we do it.
 Having the website funded allows us to maintain our website ad free.
 The following is a Class Creator message from December 28, 2013 on their program to have ads added to unfunded class websites to maintain them indefinitely.
 This is a great program for those classes without adequate funding support of their website between reunions.

 Class Creator Message